Field-Based Physical Inference From Peculiar Velocity Tracers

 Primordial power spectrum and cosmology from black-box galaxy surveys

 The phase-space structure of nearby dark matter as constrained by the SDSS

-My current research interests are related to the study of the cosmological large-scale structure using statistical data analysis tools.
-I am particularly interested in the initial conditions from which the large-scale structure originates, its formation history and the description of the cosmic web.
+My current research interests are related to the study of the cosmological large-scale structure using statistical inference, machine learning, and high-performance computing tools.
+I am particularly interested constraining cosmology from the large-scale structure, in the initial conditions from which it originates, its formation history and the description of the cosmic web.

 New master internship and PhD studentship opportunity: High-performance information extraction from cosmic web probes in the INFOCW project.
 See Supervision and mentoring.

 Submitted paper: Higher-order statistics of the large-scale structure from photometric redshifts.

 New paper: Simulation-based inference of Bayesian hierarchical models while checking for model misspecification (MaxEnt'22 proceedings).

 02-04-2024, Conférence publique, Institut d'Astrophysique de Paris, Paris, France